bagrow/jupyter-status/README.md

 ```
 jupyter-status
 ```
-Or if you want an html table:
+Or if you want an HTML table:
 ```
 jupyter-status -f html
 ```